-- 4.1.4.39 The majority of the sand and muddy sand sediment sites across the central sections of the Hornsea Three array area, the Hornsea Three offshore cable corridor and the wider Hornsea Three benthic ecology study area were assigned the IMoSa biotope code due to the lack of epifaunal species present, as is characteristic of this biotope.
+- 4.1.4.44 Most of the sand and muddy sand sediment sites across the central sections of the Hornsea Three array area, the Hornsea Three offshore cable corridor and the wider Hornsea Three benthic ecology study area were assigned the IMoSa biotope code due to the lack of epifaunal species present, as is characteristic of this biotope.
 The most conspicuous epifaunal species present were the echinoderms A. rubens and A. irregularis which characterised this biotope.
 Although, turfs of hydroids were occasionally recorded in association with cobbles and pebbles these were typically restricted in distribution and not considered prevalent enough to justify an epifaunal overlay biotope such as ScupHyd.
-The majority of the substrate was characterised by sand and, as such, these cobbles were not considered to form part of a more diverse biotope than IMoSa.
-Several areas along the northern boundary of the Hornsea Three array area, the area immediately to the north of this, plus two areas in the southeast of the Hornsea Three array area, were characterised by N. norvegicus which is common at deeper depths and in muddier sediments, as such these sites were assigned the SMU biotope. - 4.1.4.40 The majority of the coarse sediment sites within the Hornsea Three array area and the wider Hornsea Three benthic ecology study area supported similarly sparse epifaunal communities characterised by the same echinoderms identified in the IMoSa biotope (i.e. A. rubens and A. irregularis) and as such were assigned to the coarse sediment equivalent of IMoSa, the SSh biotope.
-As with the sandy sediment, the majority of the coarse substratum was dominated by gravelly sands with only occasional cobbles or boulder, providing substrate for the attachment of hydroids or bryozoans. - 4.1.4.41 Sites assigned to the ScupHyd biotope were dominated primarily by the echinoderm A. rubens in the areas of coarse sandy sediment with mixed turfs of hydroids and bryozoans on the cobbles and pebbles found throughout this biotope.
-The areas of FluHyd were typically found in areas of more mixed sediments, including in the north east of the Hornsea Three array area, and three discrete areas along the Hornsea Three offshore cable corridor.
-Areas assigned to the FluHyd biotope were typically dominated by hydroids and bryozoans, notably F. foliacea, the soft coral A. digitatum as well as the echinoderm A. rubens which was found throughout the Hornsea Three benthic ecology study area.
-The FluHyd biotope represents a transition between epifaunally diverse rocky substrates and the epifaunally impoverished sediment dominated biotopes (IMoSa) and is typical of the mixed gravelly sediments recorded (Table 4.3). - 4.1.4.42 A full epifaunal species list including SACFOR abundances, as recorded in the DDV footage, seabed photography and in the epifaunal component of the grab samples is available within an appendix on request.
-The full list of epifaunal biotopes for each sampling location and groups identified during cluster analyses (and tested using SIMPROF) is presented in Appendix D (available on request), and a full list of the SIMPER results, with biotopes as factors, is presented in Appendix E (available on request).
+Much of the substrate was characterised by sand and, as such, these cobbles were not considered to form part of a more diverse biotope than IMoSa.
+Several areas along the northern boundary of the Hornsea Three array area, the area immediately to the north of this, plus two areas in the southeast of the Hornsea Three array area, were characterised by N. norvegicus which is common at deeper depths and in muddier sediments, as such these sites were assigned the SMu biotope. - 4.1.4.45 Most of the coarse sediment sites within the Hornsea Three array area and the wider Hornsea Three benthic ecology study area supported similarly sparse epifaunal communities characterised by the same echinoderms identified in the IMoSa biotope (i.e. A. rubens and A. irregularis) and as such were assigned to the coarse sediment equivalent of IMoSa, the SSh biotope.
+As with the sandy sediment, much of the coarse substratum was dominated by gravelly sands with only occasional cobbles or boulders, providing substrate for the attachment of hydroids or bryozoans.
+Sites assigned to the ScupHyd biotope were dominated primarily by the echinoderm A. rubens in the areas of coarse sandy sediment with mixed turfs of hydroids and bryozoans on the cobbles and pebbles found throughout this biotope. - The areas of FluHyd were typically found in areas of more mixed sediments, including in the north east of 4.1.4.46 the Hornsea Three array area, and six discrete areas along the Hornsea Three offshore cable corridor.
+Areas assigned to the FluHyd biotope often coincided with the infaunal biotopes PoVen and SspiMx and were typically dominated by hydroids and bryozoans, notably F. foliacea, the soft coral A. digitatum as well as the echinoderm A. rubens which was found throughout the Hornsea Three benthic ecology study area. - 4.1.4.47 The FluHyd biotope represents a transition between epifaunally diverse rocky substrates and the epifaunally impoverished sediment dominated biotopes (IMoSa) and is typical of the mixed gravelly sediments recorded (Table 4.3).
+The epifauna biotope SspiMx was recorded in isolated pockets along the Hornsea Three offshore cable corridor and on the southern margin of the central former Hornsea zone; epifaunal communities in this biotope exhibited similar characteristic taxa to the FluHyd biotope, plus a notable presence of S. spinulosa tubes.